 I came across the idea of family systems roles when reading John Bradshaw books in 1993 – the year I became too ill to work and became pretty much housebound.

-Bradshaw does however refer to the family roles and explain the problems they can cause in Healing The Shame, Chapter 2: The Sources of Toxic Shame.
+Bradshaw does however refer to the family roles and explain the problems they can cause in his book, Healing The Shame, Chapter 2: The Sources of Toxic Shame.

-I recommend John Bradshaw's psychology self help books very highly, for their use of family systems roles and theory and for many other reasons.
+I recommend John Bradshaw's psychology self help books very highly, for explaining family systems roles and theory and for many other reasons.
 His books are accessible, yet share with great generosity his knowledge acquired through over 20 years of working as a counsellor.

 Bradshaw also draws on the wisdom acquired on his own journey as a recovering alcoholic.

-It was interesting to me though that John Bradshaw had previously trained as a Catholic priest.
+Before he was a psychologist, John Bradshaw previously trained as a Catholic priest.

 His books are not spiritual, but they include a spiritual perspective.
 Bradshaw is someone who has questioned his religion and had to heal from some religious teachings.
-This makes his work even more relevant to someone on the journey of allowing themselves to do the same.
+His work is relevant to anyone on the same journey.